-- I. An employee shall both file an application with the department, including any applicable medical certification or birth certificate, and provide his or her employer with written notice of intent to take a leave of absence at least 30 days before the leave will begin unless the leave was not reasonably foreseeable or the time of the leave changes due to circumstances that were not reasonably foreseeable, provided, however, that the employee shall provide notice as soon as practicable.
-An employee's failure to provide required notice may delay or reduce benefits. - II.
+I. An employee shall both file an application with the department, including any applicable medical certification or birth certificate, and provide his or her employer with written notice of intent to take a leave of absence at least 30 days before the leave will begin unless the leave was not reasonably foreseeable or the time of the leave changes due to circumstances that were not reasonably foreseeable, provided, however, that the employee shall provide notice as soon as practicable.
+An employee's failure to provide required notice may delay or reduce benefits.

+II.
 Any employee of an employer covered under the federal Family and Medical Leave Act who takes leave under this chapter shall be restored to the position he or she held in the application period or to an equivalent position by his or her employer.
 Employers shall continue to provide health insurance to employees during the leave, but employees remain responsible for any employee-shared costs associated with the health insurance benefits.
-Employers shall not retaliate against any employee solely for exercising his or her rights under this chapter. - III.
-An employer may require that leave taken under this chapter be taken concurrently or otherwise coordinated with leave allowed under the terms of a collective bargaining agreement or employer policy.
-The employer shall give individuals in its employ written notice of this requirement. - 282-B:6 Eligibility Process, Calculation, and Appeals. - I. An employee shall be limited to up to 12 weeks of FMLI in any one application period.
-An employee shall have had premium payments remitted as a percent of his or her wages for at least 6 months to be eligible for benefits and shall have worked in employment resulting in wages in the amount of at least 1,040 multiplied by the applicable minimum wage, in either the "base period" or "alternative base period," as those terms are defined in RSA 282-A:2. - II.
-An employee shall be eligible for FMLI for reasons identified in paragraph I and RSA 282-B:2, IX. - III.
-The calculation of weekly FMLI benefits shall be the highest quarter of wages in either the base period or alternate base period as defined in RSA 282-A:2, then divided by 13 and multiplied by 0.6, provided that no such calculation of FMLI benefits shall be less than \$125 per week or greater than 0.85 of the average weekly wage in New Hampshire.
-The calculation for partial FMLI benefits shall be in a manner consistent with RSA 282-A:14. - IV.
-The process for FMLI benefits claims, violations, and any resulting appeals shall be in accordance and consistent with RSA 282-A:42 through RSA 282-A:68 and RSA 282-A:118.
+Employers shall not retaliate against any employee solely for exercising his or her rights under this chapter.

+30 III.
+An employer may require that leave taken under this chapter be taken concurrently or 31 otherwise coordinated with leave allowed under the terms of a collective bargaining agreement or 32 employer policy.
+The employer shall give individuals in its employ written notice of this 33 requirement.

+282-B:6 Eligibility Process, Calculation, and Appeals.

+I. An employee shall be limited to up to 12 weeks of FMLI in any one application period.
+An employee shall have had premium payments remitted as a percent of his or her wages for at least 6 months to be eligible for benefits and shall have worked in employment resulting in wages in the amount of at least 1,040 multiplied by the applicable minimum wage, in either the "base period"

+1 or "alternative base period," as those terms are defined in RSA 282-A:2.

+II.
+An employee shall be eligible for FMLI for reasons identified in paragraph I and RSA 282-B:2, IX.

+4 III.
+The calculation of weekly FMLI benefits shall be the highest quarter of wages in either 5 the base period or alternate base period as defined in RSA 282-A:2, then divided by 13 and 6 multiplied by 0.6, provided that no such calculation of FMLI benefits shall be less than \$125 per 7 week or greater than 0.85 of the average weekly wage in New Hampshire.
+The calculation for 8 partial FMLI benefits shall be in a manner consistent with RSA 282-A:14.